Logistic Regression in R Studio

 What is covered in this course?

-This course teaches you all the steps of creating a Linear Regression model, which is the most popular Machine Learning model, to solve business problems.
+This course teaches you all the steps of creating a classification model, to solve business problems.

-Below are the course contents of this course on Linear Regression:
+Below are the course contents of this course on Logistic Regression:

 · Section 1 - Basics of Statistics